 Do I Need A Visa?

 You will have to check ahead of time to see if you’ll need a visa to enter the destination that you’re arriving at.
 Check with your country to see what your entry requirement is into your layover country.
 Some require visas, even for very short visits, while others don’t.
 In addition, at certain countries you can pay for the visa when you arrive, but many destinations need to be planned ahead of arrival.
-For a quick reference, check our widget (right hand side of the website) for to see if you’d need to apply for a visa and for more in-depth information on How To Get A Travel Visa, click here.
+For more in-depth information on How To Get A Travel Visa, click here.

 No matter whether your flight is domestic or international, you’ll likely receive boarding passes for all legs of your journey at your first check-in, assuming you booked the entire flight at one time and through the same airline (or possibly even a partner airline).
 If you used a booking engine (i.e., Travelocity, Expedia, etc.) or your second flight isn’t operated by the same airline or its official partner, you may need to get your second boarding pass at the airline counter operating your second flight.
 Either way, allow plenty of time to get to your second gate.
 At large airports, it can take a hefty chunk of time to get to one end from the other, and may require shuttles—and time finding the shuttles.

 Generally your luggage will be checked to your final destination on domestic flights, and you can always check with your airline to see if you can check your luggage through to your final destination on international flights.
 Many lengthy layovers up to 24 hours are considered a connection, so often times you can check your baggage all the way through on these flights as well.
 However, on many international flights — including those back into the U.S. or Canada — you may need to collect your luggage and re-check it.